pymupdf/PyMuPDF/docs/page.rst

 * Add annotations and form fields.

 .. note::

-   Many methods require coordinates (mostly points or rectangles) to put new content in the right place.
-Please be aware that these coordinates **must always** be provided relative to the **unrotated** page.
-And vice versa: all methods / attributes returning coordinates of page objects will present them as if the page were not rotated.
-This applies to text extraction, annotation rectangles, image bboxes, etc.
+   Methods require coordinates (points, rectangles) to put content in desired places.
+Please be aware that since v1.17.0 these coordinates **must always** be provided relative to the **unrotated** page.
+The reverse is also true: all coordinates returned by methods and attributes pertain to the unrotated page.

    So the returned value of e.g. :meth:`Page.getImageBbox` will not change if you do a :meth:`Page.setRotation`.
 The same is true for coordinates returned by :meth:`Page.getText`, annotation rectangles, and so on.
-If you want to find out, where an object is located in **rotated coordinates**, multiplay the coordinates by :attr:`Page.rotationMatrix`.
+If you want to find out, where an object is located in **rotated coordinates**, multiply the coordinates with :attr:`Page.rotationMatrix`.
 There also is its inverse, :attr:`Page.derotationMatrix`, which you can use when interfacing with other readers, which may behave differently in this respect.

 ================================= =======================================================
 **Method / Attribute**            **Short Description**